Tata Logo

 Tata Logo History

 In the Tata logos, the theme of roads is intertwined with the automotive company’s name.
-This is facilitated by the letter “T,” which has the shape of a road junction.
+This is facilitated by the letter “T,” which resembles a road junction.
 Designers depicted it as parallel ribbons divided into two separate branches.
 They form the top bar of the first glyph of the brand name.

 1945 – 1988